ori-kenig/arkanoid_game/README.md

 ## 🎯 Game Progression
 - As the game progresses, aim for a **higher score** by breaking more bricks.
 - The difficulty may increase as you advance!

----

-## 📷 Screenshot
-can be found under the photos directory.